Click here to

 How Do You Become a Dental Nurse?

-You will require an accredited qualification to become a Dental Nurse, and through learndirect, you can study a Dental Nurse course that is approved by the National Examining Board for Dental Nurses (NEBDN).
-The NEBDN National Level 3 Diploma in Dental Nursing, equivalent to Level 3, covers a realm of topics set out within the GDC (General Dental Council) Scope of Practice.
+You will require an accredited qualification to become a Dental Nurse, and through learndirect, you can study a Dental Nurse course that is approved by the NCFE CACHE.
+The NCFE CACHE Level 3 Diploma in the Principles and Practice of Dental Nursing, covers a realm of topics set out within the GDC (General Dental Council) Scope of Practice.
 As an accredited Dental Nurse course, UK learners will need to apply for a role as a trainee Dental Nurse working for at least 16 hours a week (although most dental practices will prefer you to work for more).

 During the course, you will learn about various oral diseases, treatments, and restorative dentistry, among many other topics.
 This dental nursing course will teach you everything you need to know, giving you the skills and techniques required to perform competently as a Dental Nurse.
 Much of the role involves providing support and help to patients who feel nervous in the Dentist's chair.